directus-labs/guest-authoring/copy-this-template-directory/index.md

 ![node 12](/copy-this-template-directory/directus_flow_4_12.png "node 12")

-if there was error during operation.
+if there was an error during operation.
 This node is not necessary

-After you save this Flow, copy resulting webhook url somewhere.
+After you save this Flow, copy the resulting webhook URL somewhere.

 ***